-To terminate permit coverage, you must submit a complete and accurate NOT.
 Your authorization to discharge under this permit terminates at midnight of the day that you are notified that your complete NOT has been processed.
-If you submit a NOT without meeting one or more of the conditions identified in Part 1.3.3, then your NOT is not valid.
-You are responsible for meeting the terms of this permit until your authorization is terminated.
+If you submit a NOT without meeting one or more of the conditions in Part 1.4.2 then your NOT is not valid.